How Glasgow Flourished 1714-1837. New temporary exhibition Apr-Aug 2014, Kelvingrove Art Gallery

 I am happy to accept any accusations that I am nit-picking.
 There was lots of great things on show here.
 I liked the old flyers for events in Glasgow Green at the Fair, the old maps such as of Garscube Estate and fantastic old paintings of Glasgow streetscapes.
 I just would have liked to see more connections to Glasgow today, more historical context and narrative.
 On only one occasion, at the exit, is an old print put beside a modern photo of a street.
 However the way it is done, with the old print looking south on Buchanan Street and the modern photo looking north-west, it makes them impossible to compare.
 In fact the photo used is the exact same, stock photo that is on display upstairs in the newly laid out "Glasgow Stories" room.

-and the same view today.
-All the smoking chimneys and industry seem to have gone
+View of Glasgow and the Cathedral about 1840 by John Plimmer Houston and the same view today.
+All the smoking chimneys and industry seem to have gone |

 I am happy to say that the new improved lay out for this room just off the main hall upstairs is a vast improvement on what went before.
 Upstairs I think they get right some of the things which are a bit lacking in the temporary exhibition downstairs.
 In a single room they now show pre-historic Glasgow, Victorian Glasgow, an old painting from the necropolis showing the smoking chimneys of industrial Glasgow, trade unionism, 10th century stonework from the cathedral and modern artists from the city.